Refinitiv/Real-Time-SDK/Java/Eta/README.md

 - ETA PerfTools applications print out final statistics when interrupted using Ctrl+C only if launched manually, Gradle environment doesn't support this behavior.

+- Customers must choose and set characterSet, such as UTF-8, that supports non-ascii characters in order to display them correctly.
+For example, it is recommended to run with -Dfile.encoding=UTF-8, where UTF-8, is replaced with characterSet that supports non-ascii characters.

 # Reference Information